 Have you ever wondered why the European Union’s audiovisual identity has no audio?
 I have.

-Since writing The Europe Song for the European Commission, I’ve been on a bit of a quest.
+Since creating The Europe Song for the European Commission, I’ve been on a sonic quest.
 The idea is to help the EU develop an audio identity by the year 2022.
 That year marks 200 years since Beethoven started writing the tune now known as the the Anthem of Europe.

 Here’s how brands like SNCF are using sound to build recognition, trust and positive sentiment.
 They’re already proving that sound is the EU’s most undervalued sensory communications tool.